Echo: Secrets of the Lost Cavern

-Echo: Secrets of the Lost Cavern (known in Europe as Secret of the Lost Cavern) is a computer adventure game released in July 2005.
+Echo: Secrets of the Lost Cavern (known in Europe as Secret of the Lost Cavern) is a computer adventure game released in 2005.
 It was developed by Kheops Studio and published by The Adventure Company.
 It is very similar to previous Kheops Studio games; the interface and gameplay are almost identical to Return to Mysterious Island.
 The player takes the role of Arok, a 15-year-old European Homo sapiens from the Paleolithic period.

 Gameplay

 Plot

 Secret of the Lost Cavern is set in the Paleolithic period around 15,000 B.C.
 The game follows Arok, a young hunter who discovers a cavern marked with a strange symbol.
 It reminds him of a charismatic traveler, Klem, who ventured through the lands of his clan a few years before.
 Klem is a painter and sorcerer with the gift of speaking with the spirits of the world through the paintings he creates on cave walls.
 Arok spent many days with this shaman artist, fascinated by his creations and his stories.
 After noticing the painter's talent in the cavern, Arok decides not to return to his clan, but rather follow the path of his mentor.